mkhapp/Consolidate_MicroManager_Images/README.md

 the ImageJ toolbar.
 In the popup window with the code, select "Run."
 Select the single directory containing your subfolders and images in the first step (a pop-up window) and then wait for the program to finish.
 A log window will pop up with the word "Finished!" when the program is done, if no errors occurred.

+A compatibility issue arose in September 2024 with a new installation of MicroManager on Windows 11.
+The program would no longer run as the full path name could no longer be read correctly when creating the new name of the image.
+Additionally, the BioFormats plugin was no longer available.
+One of the versions (SameFolder) was updated to fix these issues.
+The name of the jpg/tif is now based on the name of the OME-tiff rather than the full path; additionally the image is opened directly instead of using BioFormats.